 Soybean futures are expected to trade sideways: Angel Commodities

-According to Angel Commodities, Soybean futures are expected to trade sideways but the prices may rebound due to low level buying while mustard futures may also trade lower on higher supplies and steady crushing demand from the oil mills.
+According to Angel Commodities, Soybean futures are expected to trade sideways but the prices may rebound due to low level buying on reduced supplies while mustard futures expected to trade sideways and may bounce higher from the seasons lower levels as supplies have been steady.

 Angel Commodities' report on Soybean

-Soybean Jun futures closed unchanged yesterday and continue to trade at levels lowest since March 2012 due to lower demand, higher supplies and good progress of new season crop.
-India soybean sowing for the current kharif reached 23,000 ha so far vs 20,000 ha year ago.
+Soybean Jun futures rebound on Wednesday tracking good spot demand as supplies are dwelling.
+However, the prices are still at levels lowest since March 2012 due to higher supplies and good progress of new season crop.

 Outlook

-Soybean futures are expected to trade sideways but the prices may rebound due to low level buying while mustard futures may also trade lower on higher supplies and steady crushing demand from the oil mills.
+Soybean futures are expected to trade sideways but the prices may rebound due to low level buying on reduced supplies while mustard futures expected to trade sideways and may bounce higher from the seasons lower levels as supplies have been steady.

 For all commodities report, click here